User Flow Template

 A user flow diagram (also known as an interaction or task flow diagram) is a step-by-step visual mapping process, outlining what a user does to finish a task or complete a goal through your product or experience.

-An end-to-end flow can help interpret the quality or experience of the path a user chooses.
-The flow can also reveal how many steps they chose to complete a task and what pathways they decide to take when choosing your product or service to solve a pain point.
+Diagramming the user flow can help interpret the quality or experience of the path a user chooses.
+The flow can also reveal how many steps they chose to complete a task and what pathways they decide to take when interacting with your product or service to solve a pain point.

 What is a user flow diagram?

 User flows are diagrams that help UX and product teams map out the logical path a user should take when interacting with a system.
 As a visual tool, the user flow shows the relationship between a website or app’s functionality, potential actions a user could take, and the outcome of what the user decides to do.

 The main elements of a user flow are: